 Tom Wirth is Facilities Operations Manager at Facebook.
 Prior to Facebook, Tom held senior facilities positions at Apple, Cisco Systems and Google.
 Tom has extensive background in the design and implementation of services, technology, and solutions in Facilities Operations and Services.
 Of interest to Tom is leveraging people, processes, and technology to deliver services that support the overall goals and objectives of global organizations and contribute to a positive employee experience.

 Leighton Wolffe is the Co-Founder of NorthBridge Energy Partners LLC, an independent consulting organization with expertise and perspective on US energy markets and works with retail energy companies, institutional energy consumers, technologists and investors providing strategic business development, market research, and technology development services.
 Previously, he was VP Strategy for Constellation NewEnergy where he formed the NewEnergy Alliance, an industry association that advanced awareness between building owners, energy management and equipment manufacturers and systems integrators with emerging US Demand Response programs.

-Leon Wurfel is Managing Director of BUENO.
-Previously, Leon worked as Engineering Consultant specialising in energy efficiency upgrades and tuning of existing buildings.
-The most notable project was leading a six-year program to reduce carbon emissions by 40% across a $20BN commercial and retail property portfolio.
-Moving on from the consulting world, Leon founded BUENO in partnership with Airmaster Australia with the aim of utilising current and emerging technologies to drive innovative sustainability and operations solutions.
+Leon Wurfel is the CEO of BUENO.
+Leon founded BUENO in partnership with Airmaster Australia with the aim of utilising current and emerging technologies to drive innovative sustainability and operations solutions.